 The essays (both the Common App essay and the supplemental response(s)) are “important” to the UVA admissions committee.
 This places them in the same tier of importance as extracurricular activities and talent/ability.
 Standardized test scores are rated a notch below as “considered.”
 Read more about the importance of the UVA supplemental essays in the fabulous Notes from Peabody blog.

 At UVA, the rigor of your coursework, class rank, GPA, recommendations, character/personal qualities, and state residency status are the most important factors in the admissions process.
 However, application components like the supplemental essay can serve as a critical tie-breaker between similarly-credentialed applicants.

 Want Personalized Essay Assistance with the UVA Supplemental Essays?

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your UVA supplemental essays, we encourage you to get a quote today.
+Are you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your UVA supplemental essays?
+We encourage you to get a quote today.